 Your job as an artist is to be one of a kind.
 Don’t let anyone tell you otherwise.

 Talent, schmalent.
-People get good at songwriting because they practice it a lot.
+People get good at songwriting because they do it a lot.
 No exceptions.

-The single thing that stops most people – songwriters included – from living their best life is having to be 100% certain before they do anything.
+The single thing that stops a lot of people – songwriters included – from living their best life is needing to be 100% certain before they do anything.
 Don’t be one of them.

 How to Get Started

-107 of the best / most inspiring / most thought-provoking / most hilarious song prompts I know about.
-Handy downloadable version included.
+107 of the best, most inspiring, most thought-provoking or just most hilarious song prompts I know about.

 If you need song prompts to get started, that’s fine.
 But there are also hundreds of new song ideas all around you, if you know where to look for them.